 This should address the parts of Assessment Objective AO3 where candidates produce a hypothesis, plan and carry out an investigation.
 The data collected is recorded, analysed and conclusions made.
 A written report is required and the limitations of the investigation noted.
 This is assessed according to the criteria stated in section 5.2.9.
 The practical work done during this investigation can be organised in such a way as to constitute practical exercises which can be assessed as such.
-Up to a maximum of three discrete practical exercises may be assessed during the carrying out of the investigation.
+Up to a maximum of three discrete practical exercises may be assessed during the carrying out of the investigation at the discretion of the teacher.

-Examples of tasks suitable for the practical exercises
+7.2.1 Examples of tasks suitable for the practical exercises